edwardomeasoo/mdn-silly-story/README.md

 5. Inside the first `if` block, add another string replacement method call to replace the name `Bob` in the `newStory` string, if a `name` was submitted\
 	`if` a value has been entered into the `customName` text input, replace `Bob` with `customName.value`

 6. Inside the second `if` block, check to see if `uk` radio button has been selected.
-If yes, \
+If yes:
-	- convert the weight and temperature values and units
+	* convert the weight and temperature values and units
-	- replace '94 fahrenheit' with contents of `temperature` variable
+	* replace '94 fahrenheit' with contents of `temperature` variable
-	- replace '300 pounds' with contents of `weight` variable
+	* replace '300 pounds' with contents of `weight` variable

 7. Make `textContent` of `story` variable (which references the paragraph element) equal to `newStory`